mpatacchiola/blog/_posts/2017-12-11-dissecting-reinforcement-learning-8.markdown

         return x_array - w_array #third condition
 ```

 In the [previous post](https://mpatacchiola.github.io/blog/2017/12/11/dissecting-reinforcement-learning-7.html) I mentioned the fact that linear approximators are limited because they can only be used in linearly separable problems.
 The same considerations apply for the Perceptron.
 Historically, the research community was not aware of this problem and the work on the Perceptron continued for several years with alternating success.
 Interesting results were achieved by **Widrow and Hoff** in 1960 at Stanford with an evolution of the Perceptron called [ADALINE](https://en.wikipedia.org/wiki/ADALINE).
 The ADALINE network had multiple inputs and outputs, the activation function used on the outputs was a linear function and the update rule was the [Delta Rule](https://en.wikipedia.org/wiki/Delta_rule).
 The Delta Rule is a particular case of backpropagation based on a gradient descent procedure.
-At that time this was an important success but the main issues remained: ADALINE was still a linear model and the Delta Rule was not applicable to non-linear problems.
+At that time this was an important success but the main issues remained: ADALINE was still a linear model and the Delta Rule was not applicable to non-linear settings.

 **There is a problem:** the publication of a book called [*"Perceptrons: an introduction to computational geometry"*](https://en.wikipedia.org/wiki/Perceptrons_(book)) in 1969 .
 In this book the authors, [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky) and [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert), mathematically proved that Perceptron-like models could only solve linearly separable problems and that they could not be applied to a non-linear dataset such as the XOR one.
 In the [previous post](https://mpatacchiola.github.io/blog/2017/12/11/dissecting-reinforcement-learning-7.html) I carefully chosen the **XOR gridworld** as an example of non-linear problem, showing you how a linear approximator was not able to describe the utility function of this world.
 This is what Minsky and Papert proved in their book.
 The so called **XOR affair** signed the end of the Perceptron era.
 The funding to artificial neural network projects gradually disappeared and just a few researchers continued to study these models.